Description

 OpenCVE Recommended Actions

-• Apply a kernel patch that introduces the bounds‑check guard against unsigned wrap‑around in kvm_reset_dirty_gfn().
+• Apply the kernel patch that introduces the bounds‑check guard against unsigned wrap‑around in kvm_reset_dirty_gfn(), eliminating the integer overflow vulnerability (CWE‑190).

-• If an immediate patch is unavailable, restrict access to /dev/kvm to trusted users only or disable KVM operation for containers or untrusted workloads.
+• If a patch is not immediately available, restrict write access to /dev/kvm to trusted users or disable KVM for untrusted containers or workloads to prevent malicious manipulation that could trigger the overflow (CWE‑190).

 Tracking